 Yes, especially if you are a first time WordPress user.

-In an effort to give you a broader perspective on their capabilities, here are two other assessments you may wish to read.
+In an effort to give you a broader perspective on their capabilities, here are three other assessments you may wish to read.

 Please note that I am an AFFILIATE for InMotion Hosting and therefore should you choose to purchase from InMotion I will receive a commission, for which I thank you.
 The commission will in no way affect the selling price to you.